OscarWang114/blog/_pages/quotes.md

 >
 > 媽

+> My philosophy is that not only are you responsible for your life, but doing the best at this moment puts you in the best place for the next moment.
+>
+> Oprah Winfrey

 > True freedom is impossible without a mind made free by discipline.
 >
 > Mortimer J. Adler